 *This post may contain affiliate links.
 This means we may make a commission if you purchase an item using one of our links*

-If you’re as curious as I am I’m sure you’ve fallen into quite the few rabbit holes looking into the nature of planets, moons in our solar system and the vast universe as a whole, occasionally asking yourself interesting questions like whether there plastic based planets in the universe, if planets can actually rain fire pellets or something a lot less fantastical like whether moons are always tidally locked.
+If you’re as curious as I am, I’m sure you’ve fallen into quite the few rabbit holes looking into the nature of planets, moons in our solar system and the vast universe as a whole, occasionally asking yourself thought provoking questions such as the possible existence of plastic based planets in the universe, planets that may rain fire pellets or if whether moons are always tidally locked.

-To answer this very briefly, as far as we know all the major moons whether it be all 79 of Jupiter’s moons, Pluto’s moon Charon, our moon and the many other well known moons in our solar system are all in fact tidally locked.
+To answer this very briefly, as far as we know all the major moons in our solar system, whether it be all 79 of Jupiter’s moons, Pluto’s moon Charon, our moon and the many other moons stationed within our solar system are all in fact tidally locked.
 In theory all moons that we know of are tidally locked however, none of these moons were initially tidally locked therefore moons that have just started orbiting a planet will not be tidally locked.

 What Is Tidal Locking?